 Corporate Treasury in Switzerland

-Switzerland has been rated as the most competitive economy in the world for seven consecutive years by the World Economic Forum.
+Switzerland has been rated as the most competitive economy in the world for eight consecutive years by the World Economic Forum.
 Here, we highlight some of the key benefits relevant to treasury and cash management in Switzerland.

 Financial Market Development

 - There are no foreign-exchange controls in Switzerland.
-In 2015 the Swiss National Bank removed the Swiss franc's value cap against the Euro.
+In 2015 the Swiss National Bank removed the Swiss franc's value cap against the euro.

 - Switzerland currently has negative interest rates.

 Sophistication of Banking Systems

 - Switzerland is one of the world's leading banking centres.

 - There are around 250 banks in Switzerland, including canton, regional and stock-exchange banks, but the sector is dominated by Switzerland's two largest commercial banks: UBS and Credit Suisse.
 There are also 76 foreign-controlled banks and 23 branches of foreign banks.